 There are a few tried-and-true tests to help you figure out your undertone.

-This is very subjective, but it can be a helpful way to figure out your undertone: Do you feel you look best in gold or silver jewelry?
-If it's the former, you probably have a warm undertone, and if it's the latter, your undertones are likely cool.
-If you don't discriminate between gold or silver, then you might have neutral undertones—or maybe you just love all the jewelry, which we're not mad about.
+This is very subjective, but comparing how gold versus silver jewelry looks against your skin can be a helpful way to figure out your undertone.
+"Gold jewelry tends to be most flattering on warmer skin tones while silver is mostly flattering on cool tones," says Sesnek.
+If you don't discriminate between gold or silver, then you might have neutral undertones—or maybe you just love all jewelry, which we're not mad about.

 Check the Color of Your Veins